 Demographics are shifting.
 “Competitive” games like Street Fighter, Call of Duty, or even the NHL franchise tend to attract a more male-dominated audience, but companies are starting to churn out more female-focused games too.
 You’ve got Wii Fit and The Sims, as well as more gender-neutral games like Super Mario Bros.
 It’s about appealing to a wider audience.
 That’s why everywhere you go, you can see the DS Lite in the hands of boys and girls alike.

 Does this mean we will soon see more women working in the video game industry?
+Will more women attend video game development schools?
 More of them in the higher ranks too?
 What are some of the issues that young women face when trying to enter the video game industry?
 How are they different from their male counterparts?
 What might turn them away?
 Let’s take a look at some top female leaders that have made an impact in the industry and what they have to say on the matter.

 It’s in the Game